lucascidao/finance_tracker/README.md

 ## Finance Tracker

 Project to study laravel and vue, making a financial tracker for personal use, including login, crud, dashboard. <br />
-Laravel and Mysql for the backend. <br/>
+Laravel and Mysql for the backend.
+Using SOLID, validations and tests. <br/>
-Vue.Js with TailwindCSS for the fronten <br />
+Vue.Js with TailwindCSS for the frontend <br />

 ## How to install